tobias-weiss-ai-xr/opendesk-edu/docs/enhanced-configuration/idp-federation.md

   - This feature is currently unavailable in openDesk's Keycloak, but Univention plans to make it available in the future.
   - Ad-hoc provisioning creates a user account on the fly during a user's first login.
   - While ad-hoc provisioning is an excellent approach for a quick start with openDesk, it has various downsides:
-    - Users are created after their first login, so you cannot find your colleagues in the openDesk apps unless they have already logged in.
+    - Users are created after their first login, so you cannot find your colleagues in the openDesk apps unless they have already logged in once.
     - A user account would never be deactivated or deleted in openDesk.
     - Group memberships are not transferred.